 Edited around common tropes in film, these so-called "supercut" videos have been curated for a pair of humor channels, an ecommerce site, and just for funsies (because traffic is my drug, ya dig?).

 Between them, they have totaled roughly 825,000+ views on YouTube and surfaced at some of the web's most popular destinations for viral content: A.V.
-Club, College Humor, Digg, Flavorwire, Funny Or Die ("Best of the Web"), Kotaku, Reddit, Slate, Sports Illustrated ("Mashup Video of the Day"), USA Today, VICE, Vulture, and Wired.
+Club, College Humor, Digg, Flavorwire, Funny Or Die ("Best of the Web"), Hypebeast, Kotaku, Reddit, Slate, Sports Illustrated ("Mashup Video of the Day"), USA Today, VICE, Vulture, and Wired.

 From conception and curation to publication and promotion, I owned every stage of the creative process.